Welcome to the Summer Reading Challenge website Help page.

 Your Online Account

-For questions about signing up to this website; logging in to your account; usernames, passwords, and screen names
+For questions about signing up to this website and managing your account.

 How to get in touch with The Reading Agency if your question is not answered on this page